owncloud/ios-app/KNOWN_ISSUES.md

 - [x] If an space is browsed and new space image is added in the web client, app crashes
 - [ ] "Open in new window" option does not work.
 It does nothing after clicking
 - [x] I miss the option to "Select All" and "Deselect All" in multiselection
-- [ ] "Copy" and "Move" operations show empty folder picker.
+- [x] "Copy" and "Move" operations show empty folder picker.
 No way to consolidate.
 - [ ] "Cut"/"Paste" only working in space scope
 - [ ] Upper bar (time, hour, battery level, and so on) is black under dark themes, not visible (fixable?)

+Matthias:
+- [ ] Selecting an OC10 account's root folder twice results in an empty list

+Michael:
+- [x] Account deletion by swipe doesn't work
+- [x] Crash searching for accounts to share with
+- [ ] Certificate warning when an account refers to a mix of hostnames

 ## File Provider
 - dragging an entire space on top of another starts a full copy of the space, which eventually fails halfway through